emc-openstack/vmax-cinder-driver/README.md

 # VMAX Cinder Driver

+The driver in the master branch supports Kilo and Juno.
-See havana_icehouse branch for the VMAX Cinder driver that supports Havana and Icehouse.
+For the driver that supports Icehouse and Havana, go to the havana_icehouse branch.